rsonquery/rsonpath/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: enhancement, triage
+labels: 'type: feature'
-assignees: V0ldek
+assignees: ''

 ---